liu-bingyan/TabSurvey/README.md

 # Training time  prediction and actual cost
+## Description

 The time spend on training doesn't match with theoretical prediction for tabular data.
-In particular, batch size influence the speed in an un expected way.
-I recorded the time spent on training for a MLP model on the CoverType dataset, using different batchsizes, in the folder /timing/kernprof.
+Script ``gflops.sh`` experiments training time for different batchsizes and record the time spent on training for a MLP model on the CoverType dataset, using different batchsizes.
+Results are saved in the folder /timing/kernprof.

+To run it, one need to install line_profiler.

+## Explanation
 The issue is due to the default datalodaer doesn't work well for tabular data.
 We have replaced it using the FasterTensorDataLoader given by https://github.com/hcarlens/pytorch-tabular/blob/master/fast_tensor_data_loader.py.

 After that replacement, the training time is acceptable with large batch size.

+## Issue
 However, one can notice that the time spend is proportional to the number of batches, when batch size is small.
+The batchsize should not affect the training time in theory.
+This might due to tabular batches are too small for GPUs to perform.

-``The README file of the parent repo is attached below.``
+`The README file of the parent repo is attached below.`

 # Open Performance Benchmark on Tabular Data